stasyev/resume/README.md

 # Preparing-for-Junior-Dev.-Position

-Education:
+## Education:

+###University of North Carolina at Charlotte	August 2017 – Jan 2021
+  ####Bachelor of Science in Computer Science with a minor in Mathematics

-##Fidelity Full-stack developer 2021
+## Fidelity Full-stack developer 2021
 ## Fidelity Technical Intern 2020
 ## Fidelity Technical Intern 2019
 ## Curu Web Developer Intern 2018